vishal-rana-p/recipe-project/README.md

 ### Univariate Analysis

-For this analysis, we examined the distribution of the proportion of sugar in a recipe.
-As the plot below shows, the distribution skewed to the right, indicating that most of the recipes on food.com have a low proportion of sugar.
-There is also a decreasing trend, indicating that as the proportion of sugar in recipes gets higher, there are less of those recipes on food.com.
+For this analysis, we examined the distribution of the proportion of protein in a recipe.
+As the second plot below shows, most of the recipes on food.com have a low proportion of protein.
+There is also a decreasing trend, indicating that as the proportion of protein in recipes gets higher, there are less of those recipes on food.com.

 <iframe
   src="util/Ratings.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+<iframe
+  src="util/num_ratings.html"
   width="800"
   height="600"
   frameborder="0"